Skip to main content

 That message chains beyondtime_list_actions, several beyondtime_complete_action calls, and a few beyondtime_schedule_action calls.
 The AI orchestrates.
 You do the work.

-How do you build habits and routines via natural language?
+How do You build habits and routines via natural language?

 Habits and routines are the recurring scaffolding around goals.
 The server exposes beyondtime_list_habits, beyondtime_create_habit, beyondtime_update_habit, beyondtime_delete_habit, and the matching set for routines: beyondtime_list_routines, beyondtime_create_routine, beyondtime_update_routine, beyondtime_delete_routine.